 Now that your business is ready for an employee, let’s look at the hiring process—one step at a time.

 This is the big one.
 If you want to attract the right applicant for your business, you’ll need to think carefully about how to describe the job.
 First impressions matter.

-One good way to approach this task is to take a few minutes to imagine your ideal employee, and then make a short list of aspects of the job they’d be interested in.
+One good way to approach this task is to take a few minutes to imagine your ideal employee and then make a shortlist of aspects of the job they’d be interested in.
 After you’ve made that list, take a good look.
 Which aspect of the job would your ideal employee be most interested in?

 Once you’ve figured out the #1 selling point of the job, you know where to start your job description.
 Put that aspect at the top.
 Then fill in with the other aspects of the job that the perfect team member would love.
-If you want someone ambitious and with leadership potential, highlight the opportunities to learn new skills and to progress in their career.
+If you want someone ambitious and with leadership potential, highlight the opportunities to learn new skills and progress in their careers.
 If you need someone who will be happy outdoors, be sure to mention that they’ll be spending a lot of time in the fresh air.

 Getting stuck?
 Take a look at other job descriptions in your industry.
 (But don’t just copy them—your goal is to figure out how to differentiate yourself!)

 2. Get the word out about the job

 The next big question to answer: How will applicants find out about your job?